cscotta/recordinality/README.md

 **Implementing Recordinality**

 Interest piqued, Jérémie challenged me over dinner to implement it.
-Armed with Timon's advice on "how to implement a paper," I read and re-read it making notes.
+Armed with Timon's advice on "[how to implement a paper](http://taco.cat/files/Screen%20Shot%202013-08-19%20at%202.58.36%20PM-N2VAMCNBev.png), ([slides](https://docs.google.com/presentation/d/12mMdn5cjA-MhrbJSP6ThjIAs-YACWJ1p6BeSTXW0P4Q/edit?usp=sharing))" I read and re-read it making notes.
 A Saturday morning found me at [Sightglass](https://sightglasscoffee.com/) sitting down with the paper, a cup of Blueboon, and my laptop to begin implementation.
 One cup and a couple bugs later, I arrived at a working implementation of Recordinality and shuffled home to verify my results against those claimed by the paper against a known input set, which matched.

 Here's an implementation of Recordinality in Java, comments added: https://github.com/cscotta/recordinality/blob/master/src/main/java/com/cscotta/recordinality/Recordinality.java